malmgrek/mern-material-demo/README.md

-# MERN Material demo web application
+# MERN Material UI demo web application

 This project implements a web application skeleton within the JavaScript ecosystem.
 More precisely _Mongo-Express-React-Node_ stack is used.

 ## Server